New York can be an exciting, bustling place to live. But it can also be isolating and lonely.

 The elderly often find the streets harder to navigate, stairs steeper to climb and the old friends fewer and further between.

-Phyllis, like many older adults live in apartment buildings in NYC with a loyal community, was lucky to have Joan, a long time neighbor and friend.
+Phyllis, like many older adults live in apartment buildings in NYC with a loyal community, was lucky to have Joan, a long time neighbour and friend.

 Phyllis had lived in apartment 6F for many years, long before Joan moved to the building.
 Phyllis moved to ‘the big city’ at 21 in the late 1940s.
 She was born in Manhattan, grew up in Queens, and her family later moved to Long Island.
 Back in Manhattan Phyllis was excited to be on her own.
 And having finished secretarial school, she worked in several steno pools before staying with her last position until she retired at the age of 72.
 She loved her work and would have kept at it had her nephew in Chicago not asked her to take a break.
 Over the years she had built a life in New York, she had friends from all over, had had several boyfriends, although she never married, and thrived in the cultural environment of the city.